XRePIT: A deep learning-computational fluid dynamics hybrid framework implemented in OpenFOAM for fast, robust, and scalable unsteady simulations: Methods

 The study investigates a natural convection flow where heat transfer is the primary driver.
 To capture the underlying physics, we employed the \texttt{buoyantFoam} solver from OpenFOAM v13.
 This is a transient solver designed for buoyancy-driven flows of compressible fluids and has been validated against experimental results for similar thermal problems \cite{nielsen1976solverValidation, kit2023solverValidation}.
 The working fluid was modeled as air, treated as a perfect gas where density is computed using the ideal gas law.
 Although this is a compressible formulation, the pressure variation across the domain was negligible in our simulations.
 Consequently, the fluid density was primarily a function of temperature, resulting in flow behavior that closely resembles that of an incompressible flow under the Boussinesq approximation \cite{ferziger2002computational(boussinesq)}.

 The \texttt{buoyantFoam} solver addresses non-isothermal, compressible flow by solving the conservation equations for mass (Eq.~\ref{eq:continuity_equation}), momentum (Eq.~\ref{eq:momentum_equation}), and energy (Eq.~\ref{eq:energy_equation}).
+We note that Eq.~\ref{eq:energy_equation} is written in terms of enthalpy $h$ rather than internal energy $e$.
+Since enthalpy is defined as $h = e + p/\rho$, the total energy per unit volume satisfies $\rho e = \rho h - p$, and taking the time derivative yields $\partial(\rho e)/\partial t = \partial(\rho h)/\partial t - \partial p/\partial t$.
+Consequently, when the standard total energy conservation equation is recast in terms of $h$, the $-\partial p/\partial t$ term appears explicitly on the left-hand side.
 In these equations, $t$ is time, $\rho$ is the density field, and $\mathbf{u}$ is the velocity field.
 For the momentum equation, $p$ represents the static pressure field, $\mathbf{g}$ is the gravitational acceleration, and $\mu_{eff}$ is the effective dynamic viscosity, which is the sum of the molecular and turbulent viscosities.
-In the energy equation, $h$ is the specific enthalpy (defined as the sum of the internal energy per unit mass, $e$, and kinematic pressure, $p/\rho$), $K$ is the kinetic energy per unit mass ($K \equiv |\mathbf{u}|^2/2$), and $\alpha_{eff}$ is the effective thermal diffusivity, which combines laminar and turbulent thermal diffusivities.
+In the energy equation, $K$ is the kinetic energy per unit mass ($K \equiv |\mathbf{u}|^2/2$), and $\alpha_{eff}$ is the effective thermal diffusivity, which combines laminar and turbulent thermal diffusivities.